 “Creating a more contemporary and sleek aesthetic through bold colour blocking, the uniforms are highlighted by a silver metallic film with four die-cut stars, one for each division, that allows the body fabric to show through.
 Accenting the colour palette and jerseys, a custom-designed number font was inspired by the suspension cables of the Sunshine Skyway Bridge, a Tampa Bay landmark.”

-While the 2016 edition of the jerseys aren’t too flashy, here’s a look at some memorable NHL All-Star jerseys from recent years and a few older ones as well.
+While the 2018 jerseys will surely have their fans and detractors, here’s a look at some memorable NHL All-Star jerseys from recent years and a few older ones as well.

 1984-1986 – For many fans, these Campbell vs. Wales games with the black, white and orange jerseys are the best all-star uniforms to date.

 1992 – In honor of the NHL’s 75th anniversary, these uniforms paid homage to the original all-star uniforms from 1947.

 1994-1997 – In one of the best moments in NHL All-Star Game history, Owen Nolan (donning the West’s purple and black) called his shot as he buried a hat trick goal on Dominik Hasek (adorned in the East’s teal and white).